aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/delete-comments-by-all-or-a-specific-author/_index.md

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Comments-ProcessComments-RemoveComments.cs" >}}

-The following code example shows how to remove comments of a speciffic author:
+The following code example shows how to remove comments of a specific author:

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Comments-ProcessComments-RemoveCommentsByAuthor.cs" >}}